odpi/egeria/open-metadata-resources/open-metadata-deployment/charts/lab/README.md

 If you are using the Docker Desktop-embedded Kubernetes, just remember to install Helm into it as well before following the installation instructions below.

+In order to eliminate some challenges with security/permissions in helm2 it's recommended to install helm3 from https://github.com/helm/helm/releases before starting.

 If you can't meet these requirements, an alternative environment for running the tutorials has been implemented using docker-compose & can be found at https://github.com/odpi/egeria/tree/master/open-metadata-resources/open-metadata-deployment/compose/tutorials .

 ## Installation